bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

 7. Can we expect a fast, professional GUI experience within this year?

    Absolutely!
-With the move to react.js, websockets, and google material the user interface will be much more responsive, stable and professional looking.
+With the move to react.js and websockets, the user interface will be much more responsive, stable and professional looking.

 8. Will the new client be more resource efficient?